-Internal Audit Work During 2018/19
+Internal Audit Work During 2019/20

 The internal audit work for the last year was risk based and focused on significant financial and operational risks.
-The incumbent internal audit service for the Commissioner and Chief Constable are TIAA, following their appointment from 1st April 2015.
+The incumbent internal audit service for the Commissioner and Chief Constable are TIAA, following their reappointment from 1st April 2019.

 However, by virtue of the Commissioner and Chief Constable being members of the Shared Resource Services (SRS), for the delivery of Information Communication Technology (ICT) services in collaboration with Torfaen County Borough Council (TCBC), Monmouthshire County Council (MCC), Blaenau Gwent County Borough Council (BGCBC) and Newport City Council (NCC), from May 2016, the TCBC internal audit service was selected to undertake the audit plan for the SRS.
 This was to ensure that a consistent audit approach was adopted across all constituent SRS partners and therefore TIAA were formally advised that they would no longer be expected to provide assurance to the Joint Audit Committee for the ICT services operated by Gwent Police.
 Progress on the delivery of the internal audit plan for ICT services is reported to the Joint Audit Committee alongside the audit plan delivered by TIAA.
-Such assurance will be provided by TCBC internal audit function, for which the WAO will refer in considering the control framework for the ICT functions.
+Such assurance will be provided by TCBC internal audit function, to which the WAO will refer in considering the control framework for the ICT functions.

-During 2018/19 TIAA undertook 23 audits of which 2 were assessed as providing substantial assurance, 15 with reasonable assurance, 5 with limited assurance and 1 was advisory with no assessment given.
+During 2019/20 TIAA undertook 20 audits (including 5 undertaken collaboratively across all Welsh Forces) of which 7 were assessed as providing substantial assurance (2 in 2018/19), 10 with reasonable assurance (15 in 2018/19), 2 with limited assurance (5 in 2018/19) and 1 was advisory with no assessment given.